postmanlabs/newman/README.md

 |-------------|-------------------|
 | `--reporter-junit-export <path>` | Specify a path where the output XML file will be written to disk.
 If not specified, the file will be written to `newman/` in the current working directory.
 If the specified path does not exist, it will be created.
 However, if the specified path is a pre-existing directory, the report will be generated in that directory. |

-Older command line options are supported, but are deprecated in favour of the newer v3 options and will soon be discontinued.
+Older command line options are supported, but are deprecated in favor of the newer v3 options and will soon be discontinued.
 For documentation on the older command options, refer to [README.md for Newman v2.X](https://github.com/postmanlabs/newman/blob/release/2.x/README.md).

 ### HTML Reporter